 You have no items in your shopping cart.

-Recycling glass is a great way to make a difference in the world.
-It is one of the most effective ways to reduce the amount of waste that goes to landfills.
+Recycling glass is an excellent method to help the environment.
+It is one of the most successful methods of reducing garbage sent to landfills.
 However, it is not easy to recycle glass.
 If you are new to recycling, this article will provide some helpful tips on making a difference by recycling glass bottles and being knowledgeable about its process.

 Glass bottles are a massive contributor to the amount of landfill waste in the world.
-The US uses more than 8 billion glass bottles annually, and it's estimated that they take up to 500 years to decompose.
+It is projected that it might take up to 500 years for the 8 billion glass bottles used yearly in the United States to degrade.
 However, the amount of glass bottles recycled in the US is increasing yearly.
 In 2018, the annual recycling rate was at 34%.
 It was estimated that roughly 2 million tons of used plastic bottles were recycled globally; approximately how many glass bottles are recycled each year.

 The Importance of Recycling Glass Bottles

 Did you know that if we all recycle glass bottles, we could save over 2.24 million trees from being cut down yearly?
 Glass bottles take up a lot of space and are comprised of ground-up sand and other minerals.
 These materials can be put to better use when recycled.
 Glass bottle recycling may help cut greenhouse gas emissions and battle climate change.
 The airborne CO2 emissions will drop by around 1% if everyone recycles their glass bottles.
 The recycling process of glass bottles is a straightforward one.In order to aid in the fight against climate change, it is essential that you recycle your empty glass bottles.
 Reduce the amount of trash headed for landfills through recycling.
 One of the materials that is recycled the most is glass since it is simple to decompose and can be recycled several times.

 How does the Recycling Process of Glass Bottles Works?